breatheco-de/projects/p/career-support/ii.2-skills/README.md

 ### Instructions
  1. Carefully read the following content.
+ 2. You will be doing your fourth pull request!
+Please look for the [Student Exernal Profile repository](https://github.com/4GeeksAcademy/student-external-profile) again.
+ 3. Find your corresponding student `.YML` file inside the `src/students/` folder.
- 2. List your relevant skills following the indications provided here.
+ 4. Update the section about your relevant soft, hard & technical skills following the indications provided in the rest of this document.

 ### Skills Section
 The **skills** section of your resume is a place where you can show your strengths and individuality.
 Tailor your skills section